Checkmarks and a trophy indicating a completed checklist that increases quality

 Use Rel Canonical tags

-“Rel canonical” or “relation canonical” tags help search engines decide which page is the important one in the case of duplicate content.
-For example, if you have an About Us and a Company/About Us, your rel canonical should point to whichever one you want indexed.
-That link will be on both pages.
+“Rel canonical” or “relation canonical” tags help search engines decide which version of a page is the important one in the case of duplicate content.
+For example, if you have an /about-us and a /company/about-us, the rel canonical should point to the version you want indexed.
+That canonical reference should be consistent across all duplicate or near-duplicate versions.
 You can read more about this in Google’s canonical guide.

 Use a content delivery network (CDN)